suyash67/homepageJekyll/index.md

 <a href="https://www.ee.iitb.ac.in/wiki/faculty/udayan">Prof. Udayan Ganguly</a> on
 <a href="{{ site.baseurl }}/project/2018/11/30/plasticity-based-learning.html">Plasticity-based Learning</a> and
 <a href="{{ site.baseurl }}/project/2019/05/01/dybm.html">Dynamic Boltzmann Machines</a>.
 I also did an internship
-at <a href="https://www.cadence.com">Cadence Design Systems</a>, (Pune, India) under the mentorship of
-<a href="https://www.linkedin.com/in/vijay-pawar-a620834/">Mr. Vijay Pawar</a>
-on <a href="{{ site.baseurl }}/project/2018/08/17/cadence-intern.html">Fast 3D & Depth-separable Convolution on HiFi4 DSP</a>.
+at <a href="https://www.cadence.com">Cadence Design Systems</a> (Pune, India) on <a href="{{ site.baseurl }}/project/2018/08/17/cadence-intern.html">Fast Convolution on HiFi4 DSP</a>.

 <div class="line-break-small">
     <br/>
 </div>

-Apart from research, I have been actively involved in social service since my freshman year.
+Apart from research, I was actively involved in social service since my freshman year in college.
-I was an Overall Coordinator of <a href="https://gymkhana.iitb.ac.in/~nss/home/">NSS, IIT Bombay</a> in 2018-'19, leading a 3-tier team of 400 volunteers in planning and executing more than 30 initiatives aimed at conserving environment, educating the underprivileged and imbibing sustainability in our lives.
+I was an Overall Coordinator of <a href="https://gymkhana.iitb.ac.in/~nss/home/">NSS, IIT Bombay</a> in 2018-19, leading a 3-tier team of 400 volunteers in planning and executing more than 30 initiatives aimed at conserving environment, educating the underprivileged and imbibing sustainability in our lives.